Skip to content

 Building a guitar is a great way to combine your love of music and science!
 Through hands-on experiences, students are able to explore science, math, and technology through the physics of instrument making.

 In this blog, we will explore this fun STEM project of building your own guitar from a kit.
-So, if you're interested in combining your love for science and music, or looking for a unique and engaging way to teach STEM subjects, the STEM Guitar Project might be the perfect fit for you!
+So, if you're interested in combining your love for science and music, or looking for a unique and engaging way to teach STEM subjects, the DIY Guitar Project might be the perfect fit for you!

 STEM Guitar Projects are also becoming increasingly popular, with more and more schools and organizations offering guitar-building classes to their students.
-Everybody ready?
-Let's begin the class.

 Step 1: Choose Your Guitar Kit